Claude Schryer

 I am grateful and accountable to the earth and the human labour that provided me with the privilege of producing this episode. (including all the toxic materials and extractive processes behind the computers, recorders, transportation and infrastructure that make this podcast possible).

-My gesture of reciprocity for this episode is a donation to the South American Indigenous Network Emergency Fund.
+My gesture of reciprocity for this episode is to the Canadian Red Cross.

-The post e108 2048 – what speculative fiction stories inhabit you? appeared first on conscient. conscient is a bilingual blog and podcast (French or English) by audio artist Claude Schryer that explores how arts and culture contribute to environmental awareness and action.
+The post e141 filature – what does gatineau sound like? appeared first on conscient. conscient is a bilingual blog and podcast (French or English) by audio artist Claude Schryer that explores how arts and culture contribute to environmental awareness and action.

 ———-